 High pitta can cause food sensitivities or allergies to hot, spicy dishes, citrus fruits, sour fruits, tomatoes, potatoes, eggplant, and fermented foods.
 These foods can also aggravate pitta types of allergies.

 When pitta is high, it is best to keep cool, to avoid exercising at midday, and to eat a pitta-pacifying diet.
-Healthy Pitta and Pitta Digest can also be supportive.
+Cooling and cleansing herbs can also be supportive.
 Because pitta has such an affinity for the blood, purifying the blood is often tremendously helpful.
-Simply donating blood can pacify pitta in much the same way that traditional bloodletting does.
-Herbal formulas that specifically support the blood can also be very effective; try Blood Cleanse or a mixture of Manjistha and Neem: mix one part Manjistha with one part Neem; take ½ teaspoon of the mixture in warm water three times per day, after meals.4
+Simply donating blood can pacify pitta in much the same way that traditional bloodletting does.3

 For the Skin

-To balance and soothe the skin, try any of the following therapeutic strategies:
+To balance and soothe the skin, try one of the following therapeutic strategies:

 Fresh Cilantro Juice

 Drinking cilantro juice cools and calms the entire system and promotes optimal health, comfort, temperature, and fluid balance in the skin.
-Simply place a handful of fresh cilantro in a blender with about ⅓ cup water and blend.
-Strain the pulp and drink the juice.5
+Simply place a handful of fresh cilantro in a blender with about 1/3 cup water and blend.
+Strain the pulp and drink the juice.4

-Kapha type allergies are the most likely to be exacerbated during the spring season because of the onslaught of pollen-based allergens.
-Kapha allergy symptoms include irritation of the mucus membranes, hay fever, cold, congestion, cough, sinus infection, water retention, bronchial congestion, asthma, and even sleeping disorders.7 In the digestive tract, kapha types of allergies can create a certain heaviness in the stomach and sluggish digestion.
+Kapha-type allergies are the most likely to be exacerbated during the spring season because of the onslaught of pollen-based allergens.
+Kapha allergy symptoms include irritation of the mucus membranes, hay fever, cold, congestion, cough, sinus infection, water retention, bronchial congestion, asthma, and even sleeping disorders.6 In the digestive tract, kapha types of allergies can create a certain heaviness in the stomach and sluggish digestion.

 Possible Correlation with Kapha-Aggravating Foods